extratone/bilge/notes/SocialMediaMethodologyNotes.md

 * "[Clubhouse Feels like a Party](https://www.newyorker.com/news/letter-from-silicon-valley/in-the-clubhouse)" | *The New Yorker*

+  > There was something pleasant about meandering from conversation to conversation, as if I had walked into my own home to find a conference in full swing.
+But I also wondered, Why did I let all of these people into my house?
+  >
+  > ...
+  >
   > It is hard to shake the feeling that everyone on Clubhouse is selling something: a company, a workshop, a show, a book, a brand.

 * "[The Clubhouse Party Is Over](https://www.vanityfair.com/news/2021/04/the-clubhouse-party-is-over)" | *The Atlantic*